-- (i) the difference between the nominal value of the share capital issued by Wah Yuen Foods International Limited, a subsidiary of the Company, and the nominal value of the share capital of the subsidiaries acquired in a previous group reorganisation; and - (ii) the difference between the nominal value of the share capital issued by the Company and the nominal value of the share capital of the subsidiaries acquired in a previous group reorganisation.

-(b) The capital reserve represents:

-In 2020, the Group acquired additional interests in a subsidiary and accounted for as an equity transaction.
-The difference between the fair value of the non-controlling interests and the fair value of the consideration paid was recognised in capital reserve.
+- the difference between the nominal value of the share capital issued by Wah Yuen Foods International Limited, a subsidiary of the Company, and the nominal value of the share capital of the subsidiaries acquired in a previous group reorganisation; and - (ii) the difference between the nominal value of the share capital issued by the Company and the nominal value of the share capital of the subsidiaries acquired in a previous group reorganisation. - (b) The capital reserve represents: - (i) In 2020, the Group acquired additional interests in a subsidiary and accounted for as an equity transaction.
+The difference between the fair value of the non-controlling interests and the fair value of the consideration paid was recognised in capital reserve. - In 2024, the Group disposed partial interests in a subsidiary that do not result in a loss of control over the subsidiary.
+The transaction is accounted for as equity transaction and recognised in capital reserve.